-On July 1, 2015, BCM entered into an employment agreement with the Chief Executive Officer of BCM.
-The agreement shall continue for two years, ending June 30, 2017.
+On July 1, 2016, BCM entered into an employment agreement with the President & Chief Executive Officer of BCM.
+The agreement shall continue for two years, ending June 30, 2018.

-On October 1, 2012, BCM entered into an employment agreement with the former President of BCM.
+On October 1, 2012, BCM entered into an employment agreement with the former President & Chief Executive Officer of BCM.
 The agreement was to continue for 48 consecutive months, ending on September 30, 2016.
 The employment agreement included a covenant not-to-compete for a period of two years after termination of employment, as well as provisions for a 457 plan (see Note 10).
 BCM terminated the agreement in November 2013 and entered into a separation agreement.

 In addition to the separation agreement discussed in the preceding paragraph, BCM entered into additional separation agreements with two former employees during the year ended September 30, 2014.
 BCM paid the total sum of \$24,000 in COBRA insurance coverage related to the separation agreements during the year ended September 30, 2015.
 These payments are included in personnel costs on the consolidated statement of activities and changes in net assets.
+The COBRA coverage period ended in fiscal year 2015.
+Therefore, no COBRA payments were required during the year ended September 30, 2016.